Turkey steels for action as Islamic State advances on Syrian border town

 But it does not necessarily signal imminent action.
 President Tayyip Erdogan insists U.S.-led air strikes alone will not contain the Islamic State threat and is calling for the removal of Assad, an aim not shared by the U.S.-led military coalition for the current military campaign.
 Ankara is unlikely to act alone.

-The Turkish army has, however, vowed to defend the tomb of Suleyman Shah, grandfather of the founder of the Ottoman Empire, in a Turkish enclave in northern Syria, telling its troops there it would rush to their defense if needed.
+The Turkish army has, however, vowed to defend the tomb of Suleyman Shah, grandfather of the founder of the Ottoman Empire, in a Turkish enclave in northern Syria, telling its troops there that it would rush to their defence if needed.

 "One call and we will immediately be at your side," Chief of the General Staff General Necdet Ozel said in a statement.